Summer Session

 Program Start Date End Date Holiday(s)

-All Immersion courses meet daily Monday through Friday and both sessions include 13 meeting days.
+All Immersion courses meet daily Monday through Friday for a total of 13 instructional days.
 Meeting days usually run from 9:00 am to 3:00 pm with a 90-minute lunch break from 11:30 am to 1:00 pm; the daily schedule can vary, depending on that day’s activities (such as a field trip or group projects).

 When you fill out your proposal form, request the session you would prefer, but please be aware that you might be asked to teach in a different session, as we try to balance the overall schedule.

-All remote-only Summer Online courses will have synchronous class sessions held Monday through Friday from 9:00 am to 11:00 am or 6:00 pm to 8:00 pm Central Time, additional discussion or lab sections may be scheduled, and asynchronous activities and materials should be made available via Canvas.
+All remotely-taught Summer Online courses will have synchronous class sessions held Monday through Friday from 9:00 am to 11:00 am or 6:00 pm to 8:00 pm Central Time.
+Asynchronous activities (such as pre-recorded lectures) supplement but do not replace these live, interactive sessions.

-For Summer 2025, we seek course proposals for the pre-college Immersion (3-week residential) and Summer Online (5-week remotely taught) programs, which provide a deep dive into a specific topic (e.g., The Physics of Stars) or broad exposure to a field of study (e.g., Pathways in World Politics).
+For Summer 2026, we seek course proposals for the pre-college Immersion (3-week residential) and Summer Online (3-week remotely taught) programs, which provide a deep dive into a specific topic (e.g., The Physics of Stars) or broad exposure to a field of study (e.g., Pathways in World Politics).
 Courses could also be interdisciplinary.

 Pre-college courses allow for a wider variety of potential themes and topics to be covered than is often possible in Summer Quarter undergraduate curriculum courses.
 When deciding on a topic, consider what would be both interesting and accessible to these students, and is not something already represented in our pre-college Immersion offerings.
 To further expand our variety of offerings, we are especially interested in proposals in the following subjects: